JGCRI/gcam-doc/gcam-usa.md

 Non-CO2 GHGs
 ===========
-GCAM-USA represents state-level CH4 and N2O emissions in electricity, buildings, industrial energy use, industry processes, urban processes, refining, and N Fetilizer sectors.
-HFCs are represented in building sector (for residential and commercial cooling).
-SF6 are used in electricity transmission system (electricity_net_ownuse at grid level).
-Resource production and agricultural activity are still represented at the national level; thus, emissions from these sectors are at the national level and are not currently downscaled to states.
+GCAM-USA represents state-level CH4 and N2O emissions in the electricity, buildings, industrial energy use, industrial processes, urban processes, refining, and N fertilizer sectors.
+HFC emissions are represented in the buildings sector (for residential and commercial cooling).
+SF6 emissions associated with the electricity transmission system are represented at grid-region level (in the electricity_net_ownuse sector).
+Resource production and agricultural activity are still represented at the national level; thus, emissions from these sectors are also represented at the national level and are not currently downscaled to states.

 Historical CH4 and N2O emissions in industrial processes and urban processes are calibrated to the [2022 U.S. State-level Non-CO2 GHG Mitigation Report](gcam-usa.html#epa2022).
-Emissions in other sectors used the same emission factors from region "USA" in the global 32-region model, developed from the [2019 EPA Global Non-CO2 Greenhouse Gas Emission Projection & Mitigation Potential Report](emissions.html#epa2019).
+Emissions in other sectors are represented using the same emission factors as the "USA" region in the 32-region GCAM, developed from the [2019 EPA Global Non-CO2 Greenhouse Gas Emission Projection & Mitigation Potential Report](emissions.html#epa2019).

-In the current version, marginal abatement cost (MAC) curves are assumed to be the same as the "USA" region in the 32-region GCAM model.
+Currently, GCAM-USA uses the same marginal abatement cost (MAC) curves as the "USA" region in the 32-region GCAM.

 Air Pollutants